 The vehicle is armored against any hand weapon or conventional munition, including anything built during the 20th century short of a nuclear weapon or 200mm cannon shell, but can be penetrated by heavy plasma and kinetic weapons.
-If needed, extra armor plates can be added, which slow the vehicle by 20 percent.
-(Two layers of armor would slow the vehicle below 50 percent of its normal speed and leave only limited rough terrain performance.)
+If needed, extra armor plates can be added, which slow the vehicle by 20%, increasing DR by 25/15.
+(Two layers of armor would slow the vehicle below 50% of its normal speed, leave only limited rough terrain performance, and increase DR by a total of 50/30.)

 The M3 mounts a crew-served repeating phaser in a 360° turret.
-The vehicle has communications, navigation, fire control, flight recorder, computer, fire suppression, and IFF gear.
-The M3 is twenty feet long and eight feet high, and weighs 28.4 tons.
-Cost is \$4.4 million (DC 47).
+The M3 is 20 feet long and eight feet high, and weighs 21.4 tons.
+Cost is \$4.4 million.

 M190 Tank: This is the standard heavy assault vehicle used by National Guard units.
 (The Marines have such vehicles but rarely use them due to the nature of their missions.)
 The crew of three ride in the hull, operating the turret remotely.
-While the M190 "floats" on its counter-gravity drive, twin thruster units provide a speed of up to 25mph when cruising a meter or two above all but the roughest terrain.
-At lower speeds (up to 6mph), the M190 can move in any direction without turning.
+While the M190 "floats" on its counter-gravity drive, twin thruster units provide a speed of up to 25 mph when cruising a five feet or so above all but the roughest terrain.
+At lower speeds (up to 6 mph), the M190 can move in any direction without turning.
 It can pitch and yaw up to 10°.
-Maneuverability is limited by the weight of the vehicle, but it can float over gaps as large as 35 feet.
-The vehicle can cross any type of terrain, including open water, sand, swamps.
+Maneuverability is limited by the weight of the vehicle, but it can float over gaps as large as 35 feet when moving at speed.
+The vehicle can cross any type of terrain, including open water, sand, and swamps.